When a Man Loves a Woman (song): Background

-According to Dan Penn, the song was initially recorded by Percy Sledge at Rick Hall's FAME Studios at Muscle Shoals, before being re-recorded at the nearby Norala Studios owned by Quin Ivy.
-According to Quin Ivy, Percy Sledge was introduced to him by his friend Leroy Wright in Ivy's Tune Town record store.
+According to Dan Penn, the song was initially recorded by Percy Sledge at Rick Hall's FAME Studios in Muscle Shoals, Alabama, before being re-recorded at the nearby Norala Studios owned by Quin Ivy.
+According to Ivy, Sledge was introduced to him by his friend Leroy Wright in Ivy's Tune Town record store.
 Wright convinced him to audition for Sledge and his band the Esquires.

-The sidemen for the recording included Spooner Oldham, Farfisa organ; Marlin Greene, guitar; Albert "Junior" Lowe, electric bass and Roger Hawkins, drums.
-Also on the session were Jack Peck, trumpet, Billy Cofield and Don “Rim” Pollard, tenor sax, and Jerry Eddleman, Donna Jean Godchaux, Jeanie Greene, Sandy Posey, and Hershel Wiggington, backing vocals.
-Andrew Wright and Calvin Lewis did not play on the record.
+The sidemen on the recording included Spooner Oldham on Farfisa organ, Marlin Greene on guitar, Albert "Junior" Lowe on bass guitar, and Roger Hawkins on drums.
+Also on the session were Jack Peck on trumpet; Billy Cofield and Don “Rim” Pollard on tenor saxophones; and backing vocalists Jerry Eddleman, Donna Jean Godchaux, Jeanie Greene, Sandy Posey, and Hershel Wiggington.
+Songwriters Andrew Wright and Calvin Lewis did not play on the record.
 Rick Hall arranged a distribution deal with Atlantic Records, but Jerry Wexler asked that the song be re-recorded because the horns were out of tune.
 According to musician David Hood, "They went back in the studio and changed the horns, got different horn players to play on it.
 But then the tapes got mixed up and Atlantic put out their original version.
 So that's the hit."

 Reception

-Released by Atlantic Records in April 1966, Sledge's recording reached number one on both the Billboard Hot 100 and R&B singles charts, becoming the first number 1 hit recorded in Muscle Shoals.
+Released by Atlantic Records in April 1966, Sledge's recording reached number one on both the Billboard Hot 100 and R&B singles charts, becoming the first number 1 hit recorded in or around Muscle Shoals.
 It is also one of seven number 1 hits to debut on the Billboard Hot 100 at number 100.
-The single was also a top ten hit in the UK reaching number four on its initial release and ultimately peaking at number two in 1987 on the UK Singles Chart after it was featured in a Levi's Jeans commercial.
+The single was also a top ten hit in the UK, reaching number four on its initial release and peaking at number two in a 1987 run on the UK Singles Chart after it was featured in a Levi's commercial.
 The Percy Sledge version is listed 53rd in Rolling Stones 500 Greatest Songs of All Time.
-Also in 1987, it was reissued in the US to promote the soundtrack album for Oliver Stone's film Platoon.
+Also in 1987, it was reissued in the US to promote the soundtrack album for Platoon.

-In 1999, the 1966 recording by Percy Sledge was inducted into the Grammy Hall of Fame.
+In 1999, Sledge's 1966 recording was inducted into the Grammy Hall of Fame.